lydell/elm-watch/README.md

 Clicking the box expands it, letting you switch between the “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
 So if you prefer to have the Elm debugger on at all times, it’s easy to do!

+If the UI is in the way, you can move it to another corner using the arrow buttons. elm-watch remembers that choice per target across restarts as well.

 Here are some more icons you might see (they’re also explained when you expand the box):

 - 🔌: Connecting